- Choose health insurance coverage from Aetna, CareFirst, Kaiser Permanente and UnitedHealthcare;

 Offering your employees a choice of plans will never cost you more.

-DC Health Link dental coverage is available beginning in 2016.
+Dental coverage is also available through DC Health Link.
 Employees can choose to purchase separate vision coverage directly from an insurance company.

 HELP TO REDUCE YOUR COSTS